 Chewing Gum

-Amazingly, chewing gum can help one with their heartburn.
-As you chew the gum, it aids in the production of saliva.
-The excess saliva that you swallow can aid in diluting and clearing the acid from your stomach.
-This can relieve your pain and reduce the symptoms in the long run.
+Amazingly, chewing gum can help with heartburn.
+Chewing gum aids in saliva production, which in turn helps dilute and clear the acid from the stomach.
+This can relieve pain and reduce symptoms in the long run.

 Fermented Foods